Gruyere Spinach Strata

 Frequently Asked Questions

 A strata in culinary terms is typically a bread and egg casserole.
-The bread and other ingredients are layered, thus similar to the strata or layers of rock geology.
+The bread and other ingredients are layered, thus similar to the strata or layers of rock in geology.

-Both a strata and frittata are considered egg bakes.
+Both strata and frittata are considered egg bakes.
 A strata is a layered egg casserole that often contains bread, cheese, and other ingredients.
 A frittata is similar to a baked omelet and can have vegetables, bacon or sausage, and cheese.

 You May Also Like: